placemakingsummit.com.au placemakingsummit.com.au

 12:15 - 12:45

-• Delivering the world-renowned Sydney New Year’s Eve celebration using Artificial Intelligence - the first of its kind and one of the biggest digital placemaking projects in the world.
+The world-renowned Sydney New Year’s Eve celebration was delivered using Artificial Intelligence - the first of its kind and one of the biggest digital placemaking projects in the world.

 Emile Rademeyer, Executive Director, Creative Strategy, VANDAL